76 years ago today: Frank Brunner was born. Congratulations! πŸŽ‚

 • later collections

 • Notes at the end of the novel: “The last story in this series, Doomed Lord’s Prayer will appear in the next issue of Science Fantasy.”
-(No. 64 No. 22, Apr 1964), but has changed name or misinformation to Doomed Lord’s Passing.
+(No. 64 Vol. 22, Apr 1964), but has changed name or misinformation to Doomed Lord’s Passing.

 • links: ISFDB, Multiverse, Multiverse (archive), Archive(1)